-When thieves see the flicker of a TV behind the curtains of a house, their first thought will always be that someone must be home.
-A fake TV light is a handy device that projects varying colors and intensities to mimic the visuals of television.
-That way, it will look like you or a housesitter is kicking back on your couch at home, binge-watching Netflix instead of checking in to an Italian villa.
+When thieves see the flicker of a TV behind the curtains of a house, their first thought will be that someone must be home.
+A fake TV light is a handy device that projects varying colors and intensities to mimic the visuals of television and make it look like you or a housesitter is kicking back on your couch at home, binge-watching Netflix instead of checking in at an Italian villa.

-This handy, easy-to-install device lets you control all your lights from a mobile app, allowing you to turn devices on and off while you are home.
+This handy, easy-to-install device lets you control all your lights from a mobile app, letting you turn devices on and off while you are home.
 Even better, you can set and forget with the Away Mode, which switches lights on and off in patterns to make it look like you’re home.
-Away Mode is a real benefit for those of us that regularly travel and cannot have someone check on your house.
+Away Mode is a real benefit for those of us that regularly travel and cannot have someone check on our houses.
 The best part?
 You simply plug them into an existing outlet.

 The premise of the letterbox cage is simple but brilliant.
 Typically, thieves can peek inside windows to see if your mail has piled up on your entry floor.
 If it has, they can guess that you’ve been away for a while.
 This letterbox cage catches the mail dropped into the front slot while you’re away, making it look like you have promptly gathered your mail every day.
 A would-be robber will be none the wiser.

 The classic security chain is an oldie but a goodie.
-If you are worried about a thief burgling your valuables, lock it up with this extra-strong security chain.
+If you are worried about a thief stealing your valuables, lock them up with this extra-strong security chain.
 Some of these chains are made of tempered steel, making it virtually impossible to cut with traditional bolt cutters.
-Its anti-corrosion coating makes it suitable for use outside, and make sure to look for the square-shaped chains that work better against advanced cutters employed by thieves.
+The anti-corrosion coating also makes it suitable for use outside.
+Look for the square-shaped chains — they work better against advanced bolt cutters employed by thieves.

-The Ring video doorbell connects to many smart home devices — like the Amazon Echo and Google Home — to send notifications if sensors notice movement outside or when someone rings the doorbell.
-These devices work well if you have a hard time hearing your doorbell, find it difficult to answer the door or just want added security.
+The Ring video doorbell connects to many smart home devices, including the Amazon Echo and Google Home, to send notifications when someone rings the doorbell or if sensors notice movement outside.
+This device works well if you have a hard time hearing your doorbell, find it difficult to answer the door or just want added security.
 The doorbell also has an HD infrared camera that can monitor your outdoor entrance at night.
-For about a hundred bucks, that’s a pretty great deal.

-Scaring thieves away is half the game, and these fake cameras do the trick.
-Need we say more?
-Thieves will definitely think twice before busting down your door when this realistic camera is staring them down.
+Has anyone ever told you to “fake it till you make it”?
+Intimidating criminals is half the game, and these fake cameras do the trick.
+Thieves are more likely to think twice before busting down your door when this realistic camera is staring them down.